garrandall/popular-music-data/tracks/sparkle-and-shine-the-clique.md

   ranking_list: Billboard Hot 100
   start_date: '1970-02-28'
 ---
-Ahh, I'm in love, I'm in love
+Ah, I'm in love, I'm in love
 I'm in love, I'm in love
 When you're loving me